This complete guide shows the best birdseed to buy for your backyard birdfeeders and how to avoid the money-wasting fillers.

 And, don’t ever assume that a bag of mixed birdseed at your grocery store is actually good for the birds!
 Many are not.

-Most often, you get what you pay for.
+Most often, you get what you pay for and it is not regulated.

 Read the label and see what’s in there.